-The Tyndale Houses allow all University College students, working toward their BA or BRE (non-modular), to have a place of connection.
+The Tyndale Houses allow all undergraduate students, working toward their BA or BRE (non-modular), to have a place of connection.
 The House system brings together our diverse demographic of students and helps foster community.

 The Houses are not only a places to encourage involvement and to build comradery but to give students an opportunity to build relationships with others they wouldn't otherwise connect with.
 Being a part of a House encourages students from different years and backgrounds to create lasting and vital relationships.
 Through the various House events and competitions, frosh students to final semester students, and all students in between, work together to earn House points.

 We hope that students will not only find connection and community within their House but a deeper understanding of Tyndale.

 Once a student has registered for courses they are sorted into one of the five Houses.
 That is the student's House through their years at Tyndale and as an alum.

 The House team is made up of 10 House Leader positions (a female and male upper year student per house) and the Director of Houses.
 The House Leaders are responsible to provide space for people to make connections and integrate into the Tyndale community.
 The House Leaders aspire to help everyone in their House belong.
 The Director of Houses oversees the House Leaders and provides accountability, encouragement, and guidance.
 They also keep track of the accumulated points that each House earns throughout the year in the different House challenges.